 - Circulatory system irregularities

-- Looking for different doctor so as to procure prescriptions
+- Looking for the different doctor so as to procure prescriptions

 - Going to multiple pharmacies